 What to Expect From the Doctor

 Wherever you go, your child will likely need an X-ray to help with the diagnosis.
 The doctor will also ask how the accident happened, what symptoms you noticed, and your child's medical history.
-He may also check if your child can move the injured limb or joint.
+They may also check if your child can move the injured limb or joint.

 Typically, an urgent care doctor or your pediatrician will place a splint on the broken bone and then have your child see a bone specialist, called an orthopedist, as soon as possible.
 That specialist will place a more permanent cast and have your child return in a few weeks to see how the injury is healing.

 Fractures in the growth plate -- an area of soft tissue that helps in the long-term growth of bones -- may not show up on X-rays.
 The doctor may order an MRI or another type of scan to look for signs of damage.
-Once he's made a diagnosis, your child's doctor will talk to you about treatment, whether it's a splint, cast, or surgery.
+Once they've made a diagnosis, your child's doctor will talk to you about treatment, whether it's a splint, cast, or surgery.